CheCoelho/onchainERC20Exchange/README.md

 For the rest of the steps, run the commands in terminal 2 of 2.

-Deploy the exchange contract & the ERC20 contract (ADDR 1)
+Deploy the exchange contract & the ERC20 contract (ADDR 1).
+To deploy more tokens, use only the second command.

 ```
 npx hardhat run scripts/deployExchange.js --network localhost && npx hardhat run scripts/deployToken.js --network localhost